Don’t Worry About Looking for a Regulated Broker – Check out our Guide to FSPC Forex Brokers.

 - Competency and training of representatives

-- Conformity with recognized international corporation standards
+- Conformity with recognised international corporation standards

 - A sufficient level of financial, technological and human resources

-FSPC regulated brokers have to be part of a dispute resolution service
+FSPC-regulated brokers have to be part of a dispute resolution service.

 Why it’s important not to choose an unregulated broker

 Generally, when you do some online research because you’re looking for the best Forex broker, the information you find will be related to licensed and regulated brokers operating in countries where regulation is well established.
 However, you are also likely to get a number of hits for offshore brokers who operate out of countries where the regulations and rules are a little lax.
 You may also get a few hits for brokers operating in countries where there is no regulation at all.
-You may find yourself seriously tempted by the service being offered so let’s look at some of the reasons why a broker may decide to be unregulated and unlicensed.
+You may find yourself seriously tempted by the service being offered, so let’s look at some of the reasons why a broker may decide to be unregulated and unlicensed.

-Probably the main reason is to reduce operating costs, as gaining a license and keeping it can be very expensive.
+Probably the main reason is to reduce operating costs, as gaining a licence and keeping it can be very expensive.
 Let’s give you an example so you can better understand why.
 The FCA, for example, requires licensed brokers to pay millions, which means a big dent in any profits.
 Capital requirements can also be prohibitive for many new brokers because they simply can’t raise such large amounts of capital.
 Unregulated brokers also tend to be located in offshore tax havens, further reducing their tax burden by a significant amount.

-It could also be that an unregulated broker wants to offer a different range of products or cater to the needs of a different type of customer.
+It could also be that an unregulated broker wants to offer a different range of products, or cater to the needs of a different type of customer.